JunJun5406/ror2-LoopWeather/mod-LoopVariantConfig/README.md

 #
-Makes some enemies properly loop exclusive on the Stage 1 Variants so they can better fit a stage 1 role.
+Makes some enemies & interactables properly loop exclusive on the Stage 1 Variants, so they can actually fit a stage 1 role.

 Viscious Falls :
 - Imp Overlord & Grovetender